fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 ![Select frames](/_images/zelda-like-1_select_frames.png "Select frames")

 Follow the same steps for the "WalkSide" and "WalkUp" animations.
-We will use "WalkSide" for both left and right.
-We'll flip the sprite horizontally when the player is moving left.
-Select "WalkDown" before moving on to set it as the default animation.
+We'll use "WalkSide" for both left and right and flip the sprite horizontally when the player is moving left.
+Select "WalkDown" before proceeding to set it as the default animation.

 ![Sprite frames](/_images/zelda-like-1_sprite_frames.png "Sprite frames")

 ## Script

-Now we are going to add a script for the player.
-Leave the template blank and save it as "player.gd" in its default directory.
+Add a script to the player scene.
+Leave the template blank and save it as "player.gd" in the default directory.
 First we'll add our variables.

+The `SPEED` constant is how many pixels per second the player will move.

+The `input_direction` variable will be a Vector2 that is mapped to the arrow keys.

+The `sprite_direction` will be a string of the direction the player is facing.

+The `sprite` onready variable is a reference to our *AnimatedSprite2D* node.

 ```gdscript
 extends CharacterBody2D